Let me start with a warning: This list does not feature ALL free keyword research tools out there.

 But at least it’s free, right? 🙂

-Besides the keyword suggestions, you’ll also get search volume data, CPC and Ads competition for both Google and Bing, which is not so common with free tools.
+Besides the keyword suggestions, you’ll also get search volume data, CPC, and Ads competition for both Google and Bing, which is not so common with free tools.
+Also, it is possible to filter your keywords by country and/or industry.

 Google Keyword Planner had long been a go-to free keyword tool for many SEOs.
 However, it doesn’t show exact search volume data anymore unless you spend enough money in Google Ads.